How to Answer Interview Questions About Your Current Job

 This is one of those interview questions where you really need to tread lightly when you respond, for many reasons.

 An invitation to differentiate your current employer from your prospective company presents a potential trap, albeit a very tempting one.
-The interviewer might be testing you to determine if you have a negative attitude or difficulty with authority.
+It is one of the trick questions that interviewers ask as a way of testing you to determine if you have a negative attitude or difficulty with authority.

 In addition, he or she will also be assessing whether you have done your homework and have realistic expectations for the interviewer’s organization.
-So, while you don’t want to say bad things about your current employer, you shouldn’t glorify the next one either.
+So, while you don’t want to say bad things about your current employer, you shouldn’t go overboard and glorify the next one either.

 How to Answer Questions About Your Present Employer

-One key to answering this question is to make sure you have an accurate view of the hiring managers’ company.
-You need to know that whatever you see as potentially beneficial actually fits the bill.
+One key to answering this question is to make sure you have an accurate view of the hiring company.
+You need to know that whatever you see as potentially beneficial about working for them actually fits the bill.

 Do some research on the company and don’t over-hype the new opportunity with hopes that the interviewer will fall for your gushing enthusiasm.
 He or she will know if you’re being unrealistic.

-It’s best to avoid references to features of corporate culture that are personally beneficial.
+Don't mention enticing “perks.”
+It’s best to avoid references to features of the new corporate culture that are personally beneficial.
 For example, "I find the ability to work from home and your generous vacation policy to be very appealing,” is not a good answer, because it focuses on your needs and not the company itself.

-You don't want the hiring manager to think that the only reason you want the job is because of how it personally benefits you.
-Of course, the potential personal benefits that a new job might offer are important, it’s just not something to bring up during a job interview.
+You don't want the hiring manager to think that the only reason you want the job is because of how it benefits you.
+While the potential personal benefits that a new job might offer are important, it’s just not something to bring up during a job interview.

 Instead, you’re much better off on focusing on how the new position will benefit you professionally rather than any personal benefits you’ll experience if hired.
 Then, your best next step is to explain how hiring you will benefit the company.